 Grades 7 & 8 - Foreign Languages

-At the end of the 6th grade, students choose to study Chinese, French, Latin, or Spanish for the next two years.
-Successful completion of a two-year middle school foreign language course is equivalent to one year of upper school foreign language study and allows qualified students to enroll in the second- level course (Chinese II, French II, Latin II, or Spanish II) for 9th grade.
+At the end of the 6th grade, students choose to study French, Latin, or Spanish for the next two years.
+Successful completion of a two-year middle school foreign language course is equivalent to one year of upper school foreign language study and allows qualified students to enroll in the second- level course (French II, Latin II, or Spanish II) for 9th grade.

 French and Spanish students focus on mastering four essential language skills: reading, writing, speaking, and understanding.